emanderson811/ridnour-portfolio/README.md

-# portfolio-template
+# ridnou-portfolio

-[portfolio-template](https://github.com/isu-digital/portfolio-template) is a basic template repository to create an academic or professional portfolio website using [Bootstrap 5](https://getbootstrap.com/) and Jekyll on GitHub Pages.
+This repository hosts an example professional portfolio website for use in a workshop taught by Digital Scholarship and Initiatives at Iowa State University Library.

-The layout is based on the [bootstrap-template](https://github.com/thecdil/bootstrap5-template).
+The layout is based on the [portfolio-template](https://github.com/isu-digital/portfolio-template).